Speaking Skills Guide

 Paraphrasing what you’ve heard: You repeat what you have heard or read using your own words.
 An understanding of how to use reported speech is necessary.

-Here are some of the words and terms that we use on these pages to talk about speaking.
+A glossary of words and terms that we use to talk about speaking

 accent (noun): a mode of pronunciation that is common in a certain region